-With over 5 years of experience working in higher education, Atalie is passionate about supporting educators, especially in the Bay Area where she was born and raised.
-Atalie obtained her BA in Business Economics from University of California, Irvine and recently earned her MPA from University of San Francisco.
+With over 5 years of experience working in higher education, Atalie Chan is passionate about supporting educators, especially in the Bay Area where she was born and raised.
+Atalie obtained her bachelor’s degree in business economics from University of California, Irvine and recently earned her Master of Public Administration from University of San Francisco.
 Being the first in her family to graduate from college, she believes that education is key to helping communities and its members thrive.
 Atalie currently lives in San Francisco and works at University of California, Berkeley.

 Bio Coming Soon!

 Artem Shipovsky is a proud San Francisco Bay Area native.
 Artem’s passion and hope for equality and fair treatment for all, is fueled by his Russian roots.
 Artem hopes to assist public school teachers by offering his knowledge, skills and keen ability to navigate policy research to UEAAH.
-Artem earned his BA in Environmental Studies from San Francisco State University.
+Artem earned his bachelor’s degree in environmental studies from San Francisco State University.
 Upon graduating SFSU, Artem has enriched his interests in community and wellness through his work for the City and County of San Francisco assisting needy families.
-In his free time, you’ll find Artem practicing Yoga, bicycling, and driving on the coast in his car.
+In his free time, you’ll find Artem practicing yoga, bicycling, and driving on the coast in his car.

 Video Production Specialist

-Karimah Arnold is a San Francisco native and a parent of a little boy who attends San Francisco Unified School District.
-She has a Bachelor's Degree in Business Administration, with a concentration in Marketing, minor in Behavior Science.
-Karimah values education and those that contribute to it .
-As a parent she believe that teachers are very important to the younger generation because they help set the frame work to a brighter future for the next generation.
-Also, no one ever forgets that one teacher that challenges and inspires one to be greater.
-The teacher that opened up your mind to a new perspective and made you think you can take on the world and reach new potential .
-Karimah Arnold is passionate about providing support to those vested in educating the youth and believe in the mission of UEAAH.
+Karimah Arnold is a San Francisco native and a parent of a young boy who attends school in San Francisco Unified School District.
+She has a bachelor’s degree in business administration, with a concentration in marketing and a minor in behavior science.
+Karimah values education and those who contribute to it.
+As a parent she believes that teachers are very important to the younger generations because they help set the framework for a brighter future.
+No one ever forgets that one teacher that challenges and inspires one to be greater; the teacher that opens up young minds to a new perspective and inspires one to take on the world and reach new potential.
+Karimah is passionate about providing support to those vested in educating the youth and believes in the mission of UEAAH.

 Danielle Pollack is a Bay Area native and understands the needs of the housing market.
-She joined the Board of Directors with UEAAH in 2014 after seeing what a worthwhile cause this was.
-It aligned with her personal respect and admiration for teachers, and understanding for the struggles they face of pay vs. housing prices in the Bay Area.
+She joined the Board of Directors with UEAAH in 2014 after feeling inspired by the mission, which aligned with her personal respect and admiration for teachers, and understanding the struggles they face of pay vs. housing prices in the Bay Area.
 Danielle strives to use her industry experience to influence and educate about programs and offerings that are available to teachers.
-With over 25 years in the banking/lending arena in Northern California, she is the Area Manager for Northern California for W.J.
+With over 25 years in the banking/lending arena in Northern California, she is currently the Area Manager for Northern California for W.J.
 Bradley Mortgage.
-Prior to that she worked for Citibank and Wells Fargo.
-Danielle graduated with a B.S in Business Administration with an Honors Concentration in Financial Services and a Minor in Economics from Saint Mary’s College in Moraga.
+Prior to this she worked for Citibank and Wells Fargo.
+Danielle graduated with a bachelor’s degree in business administration with an honors concentration in financial services and a minor in economics from Saint Mary’s College in Moraga.